-Current Position: State Delegate for District 37 since 2006
+Current Position: State Delegate of District 37 since 2006

 David Bulova was first elected Delegate for the 37th District in 2005.
 The 37th District includes the city of Fairfax and parts of Fairfax County.